 The National Science Foundation has awarded Concordia College nearly $500,000 to help increase the number of science, technology and mathematics students the college graduates.
-The Science, Technology, Engineering, and Mathematics Talent Expansion Program (STEP) grant, will allow the college to implement new student-focused pedagogies and research opportunities for first-year students.
+The college received $499,801 from the Science, Technology, Engineering, and Mathematics Talent Expansion Program (STEP) grant.
+It will allow the college to implement new student-focused pedagogies and research opportunities for first-year students.

 Dr. Heidi Manning, chair of the division for Sciences and Mathematics, says the college will focus efforts on enhancing the educational experience through a change in pedagogy for first-year biology and physics courses.
 Introductory biology will use more case-based learning, while the introductory physics courses will combine lecture and lab learning during the same course period.

-"Concordia combines inquiry-based classrooms and labs with comprehensive undergraduate research opportunities,” Provost Mark Krejci says.
+“Concordia combines inquiry-based classrooms and labs with comprehensive undergraduate research opportunities,” says Provost Mark Krejci.
 “The NSF grant is a recognition of this strong undergraduate science program."